 Most of the functionality in Instana is provided by Java Dropwizard microservices, these services have been written to be very robust and self healing, therefore they do not cause many problems.
 If one does fail the scheduler will automatically restart it.
 Multiple restarts of a container will trigger an alert so that our SRE team can investigate.
 The AWS infrastructure is very reliable but it still has its own problems that can have an impact on services.
 Instana also alerts on these AWS outages.

 The technologies that require the keenest monitoring are the Nomad scheduler and the data stores.
 Should the scheduler have any problems, it jeopardises the whole application, therefore its health is of the utmost importance.
 The status of the scheduler is closely monitored with any potential problems triggering alerts.
 On a day to day basis the technologies that need the most care and feeding are the data stores.
 These can have an occasional performance blip, or a cluster member not rejoining cleanly after interruption.
 Again these conditions are alerted on so that our SRE team can investigate and remediate.
-We take great pride in the quality of service we deliver and the
+We take great pride in the quality of service we deliver and the service status is publicly available.

 Triggered alerts contain summary information and a deep link to all the data on the Instana dashboard.
 The alert pulls together not only the metric data, it also provides cause and effect analysis.
 Using the relationship and event data from the Dynamic Graph, the alert visualises the issue rippling across the interdependent services.
 This automatic root cause analysis enables our operators to quickly identify what remedial action they need to take to ensure service continuity.